strannik19/td_devel/ELT/README.md

 Install_GCFR_Requirements_SLES11SP1
 ===================================
-You need to have an Account at Novel, to be able to download those official RPMs for SLES11SP1:
+You need to have an Account at Novell, to be able to download those official RPMs for SLES11SP1:

 * perl-XML-NamespaceSupport-1.09-1.22.x86_64.rpm
 * perl-XML-Parser-2.36-1.18.x86_64.rpm